Anny8910/Detection-of-COVID-19-from-X-ray-images/README.md

 Detection of COVID-19 from X-ray images and training Convolutional Neural Network(CNN)

-In this webinar, we will discuss how you can make your own machine learning to successfully detect COVID-19 from Chest X-Rays by building a Simple Convolution Neural Network.
+In this project, it is shown how you can make your own machine learning to successfully detect COVID-19 from Chest X-Rays by building a Simple Convolution Neural Network.
 - Dataset Preparation
 - Understanding the Dataset
 - Building a CNN